 This is true Your Excellency.
-Majority always carry the rule Considering the number of children in Schools to-day, and comping that with the number of children who do not attend school conclusion arrived at is that there are no educated conclusion.
-What can a few hundreds of educated reducated r teachers and prepare their own curricula.
+Majority always carry the rule.
+Considering the number of children in Schools to-day, and comparing that with the number of children who do not attend schools the conclusion arrived at is that there are no educated children in Nigeria.
+What can a few hundreds of educated people do in the midst of twenty thousand illiterates?
+I say Sir, with Your Excellency's permission, that the Government should now consider the question of educating the masses.
+If it is found difficult to legislate for compulsory education-which I submit it is quite possible for Your Excellency to do-let rural schools be opened; let the people be free to open their own schools and choose their own teachers and prepare their own curricula.
 However great a thing may be it must get a beginning.
 The future has a beginning.
 Where there is no beginning there can be no future.
 Before the present system of education was mooted we had rural schools.
 Efficient clerks in the Government Service to-day are some of them products of rural schools.
 The speaker is not ashamed to say that he is a product of a rural school.
 I have never had collegiate education in all my life, nor university education but I know that efficiency does not depend upon where you were educated and a true university in these days is a collection of books.
 What am I in the midst of 70,000 Ibibios?
 I am before Your Excellency as a witness of hundreds of my people who can neither read nor write.
 If I appear before them in this condition they will consider me a monkey or a beast.
 I think Sir, that the illiterates should be educated.
-There is no reason why Your Excellency should support the Illiterates Protection Ordinance-which I suggest hould rather bear the title of "Illiteracy Protection Ordinance", and why should Your Excellency promote and protect illiteracy?
+There is no reason why Your Excellency should support the Illiterates Protection Ordinance-which I suggest should rather bear the title of "Illiteracy Protection Ordinance", and why should Your Excellency promote and protect illiteracy?
 I beg to suggest Sir, that our people be given the freedom of opening their own schools which should not come under the Education Code.
 The value of education and the necessity for education cannot be exaggerated.
 It is said:-